alestic/abc/INSTALL.md

 To verify that abc is installed correctly, run:

 ```
-abc_generate --version
+abc --version
 ```

-This should display the version of abc_generate.
+This should display the version of abc.

 ## Updating